DL4DS/sp2025/index.md

 - A final project where students apply image and video data analysis techniques to a real-world dataset

 ## Course Assessment

-- Homework Assignments: tbd
-- Final Project: tbd
+- Final Project: 45%
+- Mid-term Project/Competition: 25%
+- Jupyter Notebooks: 15%
-- Participation: tbd
+- Homeworks: 10%
+- Class Participation/Attendance: 5%

 ## Final Project
 TBD: more details will be provided here.